 However, what you should realize by now is that you can control certain things during the DUI investigation, and they may play a vital role in later resolving your criminal case favorably.
-Even the best DUI lawyer in Miami will tell you: the better the performances on field sobriety tests, the happier I am during trial. performance on many of the field sobriety tests. .
+Even the best DUI lawyer in Hollywood will tell you: the better the performances on field sobriety tests, the happier I am during the trial. performance on many of the field sobriety tests.

-Again, for all intents and purposes, these “exercises” are really tests, so treat them accordingly.
-They are the lynchpin to determining whether to arrest someone.
+Again, for all intents and purposes, these “exercises” are really just tests, so treat them accordingly.
+They are the lynchpin in determining whether to arrest someone.
 But know this: rarely, if ever, are people not arrested after performing them.
-So don’t freak out too much—expect it, but do your best before hand.
+So don’t freak out too much—expect it, but do your best beforehand.

 Hopefully, you are never in the position to have to perform these tests.
 A DUI arrest is awfully stressful and can have major impacts on one’s life.
 But if you are, at least after reading this post you won’t be in the unfortunate position of hearing those instructions for the first time, while standing on the side of the road at night, with cars whizzing by, and a uniformed police officer with a gun on his or her side barks them at you only moments before you’re expected to perform them perfectly.